 When done well, messenger bots can be a powerful sales tool.

-Your Style Your Story used a chatbot to launch their store.
+Your Style Your Story used a chatbot to launch its store.
 They enticed users to subscribe with a style quiz then messaged them with a coupon offer when the store opened.

 Experts will tell you that it’s wrong to sell, sell, sell on social.
 They’re right.
 You need the audience-building and engagement posts to help you build trust before you sell.